chaifeng/ghri/README.md

 Install a package from a GitHub repository. ghri auto-detects your system and downloads the matching asset.

+Before installing, ghri shows you what files will be downloaded and what changes will be made to your system.
+You need to confirm before proceeding.

 ```bash
 ghri install <OWNER/REPO[@VERSION]> [OPTIONS]
 ```